fbpx

 Steps following your agreement to the Terms of Engagement:

-Your participation in the workshops is important to help you understand the Family Court processes.
-Check the Workshops calendar
+1 – Your participation in the workshops is important to help you understand the Family Court processes.
+Please check the Workshops calendar.

-1. We will send you the login details to access FDSS Knowledge Base Portal
+2 – We will send you the login details to access the FDSS Knowledge Base Portal.
+(Not yet ready)

-2. One of our coaches will create and share an online private folder using Microsoft OneDrive Personal Cloud Storage.
-You must upload any documents relevant to your case to the particular folder.
-The folder would be password protected.
-Make sure you bookmark or store the link and password in a safe place.
-Do not share the link with any person because it contains your personal private documents.
+3 – Your coach will create and share an online secure and private folder using Microsoft OneDrive Personal Cloud Storage.
+You can upload any documents relevant to your case to the specific folder.
+The folder is code-protected, everytime you want to use, you will be sent an email with a code to access the folder.
+Do not share the link with anyone as it contains your personal private documents.

-4. Keep us updated in all correspondence with lawyers /court and other parties (include us BCC/CC in all correspondence ) or forward the emails/letters to us.
+5 – Keep us updated on all correspondence with lawyers, the court, and other parties.
+Include us BCC/CC in all correspondence or forward the emails/letters to us.

-5. Send us any documents/emails through email support@fdss.org.nz but it is preferable to add them to your cloud folder.
+6 – Send any documents/emails through to your coach email address , but it is preferable to add them to your cloud folder.

-6. If you wish to speak with us.
-You can send your coach an email or text message to arrange an appointment.
-Your coach will respond to your email / text message depending on his/her availability and the urgency of the matter.
-Phone calls and chats are only by appointments.
+7 – If you wish to speak with us, it is preferrable to send your coach a text message or email to arrange an appointment.
+Your coach will respond based on his/her availability and the urgency of the matter.
+Phone calls and chats are by appointment only.

-7. Be mindful that our coaches do not do chat over text messages.
+8 – Please note that our coaches do not conduct chats over text messages.

-8. It is your responsibility to monitor the prescribed deadlines for filing or responding / dates of court events.
+9 – It is your responsibility to monitor the prescribed deadlines for filing or responding and the dates of court events.

-9. For any upcoming court events – you can create an event on your calendar and add your coach email to your online calendar.
+10 – For any upcoming court events, you can create an event on your calendar and add your coach’s email to your online calendar.

 Drafting documents or completing forms:

-1. The majority of the forms and templates/guides available on our online Knowledge Base Portal or you can ask us if you are not sure.
+11 – The majority of the forms and templates/guides are available on our online Knowledge Base Portal (not yet ready) .
+Alternatively, you can ask us if you are unsure.

-4. Start drafting the document or form and note down all relevant information
+12 – Start drafting the document or form and note down all relevant information.

-5. Let us know when your draft is ready to be reviewed – (leave a comment on the shared document (right click on any of the document contents and choose “comment”)
+13 – Let us know when your draft is ready to be reviewed by leaving a comment on the shared document (right-click on any of the document contents and choose “comment”).

-7. After we review your draft, we will leave a comment that of the review is done.
-You will be able to see the suggested edits and amendments – revise your draft , delete or resolve the suggests if needed.
+14 – We will review it and leave a comment once the review is done.
+You will be able to see the suggested edits and amendments.
+Revise your draft, delete, or resolve the suggestions if needed.

-8. Subsequently, you can download the document as PDF on your computer (file tab >download as PDF) on your computer.
+15 – Subsequently, you can download the document as a PDF on your computer (file tab > download as PDF).

 Processes Guidelines and Fees